LaWebcapsule/directus9/docs/self-hosted/sso-examples.md

 ---
 description:
-  A collection of example Directus configurations for integrating with various OAuth 2.0, OpenID and SAML platforms.
+  A collection of example Directus9 configurations for integrating with various OAuth 2.0, OpenID and SAML platforms.
 readTime: 2 min read
 ---

 # SSO Examples

-Below is a collection of example Directus configurations for integrating with various OAuth 2.0 and OpenID platforms.
+Below is a collection of example Directus9 configurations for integrating with various OAuth 2.0 and OpenID platforms.

 Due to the large number of available SSO platforms, this list will only cover the most common configurations.
 Contributions to expand and maintain the list are encouraged.